Namrata Dhar | Deputy GM | Triotech Solutions | Part 1

 Born in a small town in Kashmir, with a religious upbringing, Namrata Dhar grew up under the wings of her father, who introduced her to the world of numbers.
 While still in school, she was talking math and economics.
 As she evolved, she worked for many famous brands like Nortel, Siemens, Aviva, Indiasign, and FISB.
 Currently, with over 20 years of work experience behind her, she is working for Triotech Solutions as Deputy General Manager (m-Governance).

 Excerpts from an interaction with Rajesh Prothi

-I never had any inclination towards medical science.
+I never had any inclination toward medical science.
 The only option was engineering or commerce.
 While in school, or in optional after-school programs, I tried to take as many math and science courses.
-Taking additional courses helped me to determine whether to enjoy the subject matter, and also it gave me a head start on advanced coursework.
+Taking additional courses helped me to determine whether to enjoy the subject matter and also it gave me a head start on the advanced coursework.

 During your school & probably during your college, the word technology was ‘ alien’.
 How did this work barge into your professional life and what were the challenges?

 One positive thing with me was that, unlike many others, I started out wanting to be an engineer, in high school.
 The reason behind this was that I was very good with numbers, which meant that I was very good at math.
 Science was another favorite subject.
 Also, the biggest advantage I had was coaching from my father.
 When I started looking at the school, I looked at Maths and Economics.
 When I first started college, I actually went for Bachelor’s Degree in Math, Economics, Psychology, and English from Lady Sri Ram College, New Delhi.
 I completed my graduation and decided it wasn’t really what I wanted.
 I thought I wanted it because I was good at Maths.
 I then took a Computer Applications and Programming course followed by Telecom Engineering Course.
 These courses were picked by me to see if I would feel comfortable and be satisfied in this vertical.
 And I’ve continued on from there.